endernewton/tf-faster-rcnn/README.md

   - Train on COCO 2014 [trainval-minival](https://github.com/rbgirshick/py-faster-rcnn/tree/master/models) and test on [minival](https://github.com/rbgirshick/py-faster-rcnn/tree/master/models) (longer), **28.3**.

 Note that:
-  - The above numbers are obtained with a different testing scheme without selecting region proposals using non-maximal suppression, the original testing scheme will result in slightly worse performance (see report).
+  - The above numbers are obtained with a different testing scheme without selecting region proposals using non-maximal suppression (TEST.MODE top), the original testing scheme (TEST.MODE nms) will result in slightly worse performance (see report).
   - Since we keep the small proposals (\< 16 pixels width/height), our performance is especially good for small objects.
   - For coco, we find the performance improving with more iterations (790k), and potentially better performance can be achieved with even more iterations.